Tredegar: Bedwellty House

 Bedwellty House is a Grade II listed house and gardens.
 Originally a "low thatched-roof cottage", the old house was renovated in 1809.
 The present Bedwellty House was built in 1818 as a home for Samuel Homfray, whose Iron and Coal Works were the main local employers for much of the 19th century.
 The surrounding 26 acre Victorian garden and park, designed originally as a Dutch garden around which one could walk or ride without being confronted by gate, fence or outside features, contains the Long Shelter, also a Grade II listed structure built for the Chartist Movement.

 Town Clock

-One of Tredegar's main attributes is the Town Clock, dominating the southern part of the town centre.
-The clock was made by JB Joyce & Co of Whitchurch, Shropshire and was the idea of Mrs. R. P. Davies, the wife of the Tredegar Ironworks manager, who had decided that she wanted to present a "lofty illuminated clock", and it was she who decided that it would be erected in the Circle.
+One of Tredegar's main attributes is the Town Clock, erected in 1858, which dominates the southern part of the town centre.
+The clock was made by J. B. Joyce & Co of Whitchurch, Shropshire and was the idea of Mrs. R. P. Davies, the wife of the Tredegar Ironworks manager, who had decided that she wanted to present a "lofty illuminated clock", and it was she who decided that it would be erected in the Circle.